mactrem/com-tiles/README.md

 For a planet wide vector tileset this index has about 3 gb in size (will be optimized in v2 to about 1.3 gb).
 Because of the resulting size for large tilesets the index has to be streamable which means that only parts of the index can be requested to allow a fluent user experience already known from maps like Google Maps or OpenStreetMap.
 One main design goal of COMTiles is to minimize the number of HTTP GET range requests for the download of parts of the index for performance and cost reasons.
-With ordering the index as a Space Filling Curves (Hilbert, Z-Order, Row-Major), packing pyramids into directories and aggregating the index in fragments three different approaches has been evaluated.
+With ordering the index on space-filling curves (Hilbert, Z-Order, Row-Major), packing pyramids into directories and aggregating the index in fragments three different approaches has been evaluated.
 Tests showed that subdividing the index peer zoom level in so called ``index fragments`` with a variable number of ``index entries`` referencing the specific map tiles seems to be the most effective approach in terms of the number of http range requests for viusalizing map tiles at global scale.
 Based on the concept of index fragments most of the time only one additional pre-fetch per zoom level is needed before accessing the map tiles for the current viewport of the map.